MinQuach/cse15l-lab-reports/lab3.md

     return result;
   }
 ```
+Explanation: The "0" in the "add" method ```result.add(0, s)``` indicates that "s" will always be substituted to index 0 and replace the old string at index 0, instead of being appended to the end of the list.
+By removing "0", we now use the "add" method to append "s".

 **Part 2:**
 I use the "man find" command to look for the find -option that I found here.
 - name option: